prabeshpaudel/geometric-point-processes/README.md

 input: none\
 parameters: number of points\
 output: distance matrix, sorted edge lengths, edge dictionary, sorted distance matrix, sorted edge matrix, the distribution of number of critical points, a graph of the distribution

+\
+bifiltration4.py\
+input: none\
+parameters: number of points, number of trials\
+output: (to csv) list of the number of unique critical points